Console-Utils/batch-repeat-util/README.md

-# repeat
+# String repeater

 ## Description

-String repetition tool for Batch Script.
+Tool to duplicate passed string as much as required.

 ## Syntax